Cannabis in Illinois: Proposed recreational use (2017)

-Medical cannabis expansion (2018-2019)
+Medical cannabis expansion (2018–2019)

 On August 28, 2018, Illinois's medical cannabis program greatly expanded becoming available as an opioid painkiller replacement.
 The legislation also eased the application process as applicants will no longer have to be fingerprinted or undergo criminal background checks.
 Some estimate the expansion could bring in up to 365,000 new patients into the medical marijuana program generating an additional $425 million in revenue for the state.

-On August 12, 2019 Governor J. B. Pritzker signed into law legislation that once again expands Illinois's medical cannabis program and also makes it permanent.
-The new law adds an additional 11 conditions to the existing program including chronic pain, anorexia nervosa, autism, Irritable bowel syndrome, migraines, osteoarthritis, Ehlers-Danlos syndrome, Neuro-Behcet's autoimmune disease, neuropathy, polycystic kidney disease, and superior canal dehiscence syndrome.
+On August 12, 2019, Governor J. B. Pritzker signed into law legislation that once again expands Illinois's medical cannabis program and also makes it permanent.
+The new law adds an additional 11 conditions to the existing program including chronic pain, anorexia nervosa, autism, Irritable bowel syndrome, migraines, osteoarthritis, Ehlers–Danlos syndrome, Neuro-Behcet's autoimmune disease, neuropathy, polycystic kidney disease, and superior canal dehiscence syndrome.
 When recreational marijuana becomes legal in January 2020, taxation for medical cannabis products will remain at 1%.

 Recreational legalization (2019)

 On May 31, 2019, the Illinois General Assembly passed the Illinois Cannabis Regulation and Tax Act to legalize recreational marijuana use starting on January 1, 2020.
 The bill was signed by Governor J. B. Pritzker on June 25, 2019.
 Recreational-use revenue in Illinois is expected to reach an estimated $1.6 billion a year.
 Illinois became the first state in the nation to legalize cannabis for recreational sale through a state legislature rather than ballot initiative.

 Overall, Illinois is the 11th state in the US to allow recreational marijuana.

 An estimated 700,000 Illinoisans will qualify for the expungement of past marijuana-related convictions.
 The state, in partnership with the Illinois State Police, expects to fully complete the process by 2025.
 To date, Illinois was the first state in the nation to include the social equity centric provision.

 On January 1, 2020, the first day of legal recreational sales, over 77,000 customers spent $3.2 million in legal sales at dispensaries across Illinois.
 These figures were historic as no other state, Oregon being second, has generated such significant first day recreational sales.
 Dispensaries saw long lines across the state with customers coming from across the Midwest and nation.
 On January 6, 2020, Governor Pritzker's office announced that in the first five full days of recreational adult-use sales, 271,169 individual transactions totaled over $10.8 million in sales statewide.
 Total sales for January 2020 approached $40 million, despite supply shortages.

 In addition, more than 700 applications were submitted for the second round of newly awarded dispensary licenses, scheduled to be announced on May 1, 2020; over 600 were considered "social equity" applicants which meet certain criteria to benefit historically disenfranchised communities.

-On December 31, 2020, Governor JB Pritzker announced that his administration granted pardons for 9,210 low-level cannabis convictions and the wiping of 492,000 non-felony cannabis-related arrest records.
+On December 31, 2020, Governor Pritzker announced that his administration granted pardons for 9,210 low-level cannabis convictions and the wiping of 492,000 non-felony cannabis-related arrest records.